kjsce-codecell/standard-library-in-x/JAVA/Pair/hashing.md

 NOTE!- <b>If two objects are equal according to the equals(Object) method, then calling the hashcode() method on each of the two objects must produce the same integer result.</b>

 ## Why overriding hashCode() and equals() method is needed?
+Note the examples given below.
+In the first example, both the methods are overridden so that Pair("Hello","World") and Pair("World","Hello") both have the same hashCode.
 ```java
 class Pair
 {